Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

+\subparagraph{Filtrations and strata.} Given $\phi \in \Out(\Gamma;\A)$, a topological representative $f \from T \to T$ of $\phi$, and enumerated edge orbit representatives $e_1,\ldots,e_K$ of $T$.
+The associated \emph{transition matrix} is the $K \times K$ matrix $M$ whose entry $M_{ij}$ counts the number of times that injective edge path $f(e_j)$ crosses translates of $e_i$.
+This matrix is unchanged if each $e_i$ is replaced by another edge in the same orbit; and if the enumeration indices are permuted then $M$ is conjugated by the associated permutation matrix.

-\subparagraph{Filtrations and strata.} An \emph{invariant filtration} for $f$ is a strictly nested sequence of invariant forests $\emptyset = T_0 \subsetneq T_1 \subsetneq \cdots \subsetneq T_R=T$.
+An \emph{invariant filtration} for $f$ is a strictly nested sequence of invariant forests $\emptyset = T_0 \subsetneq T_1 \subsetneq \cdots \subsetneq T_R=T$, the \emph{length} of the filtration is~$R$.
 The \emph{strata} of this filtration are the $\Gamma$-invariant subforests $H_r = T_r \setminus T_{r-1}$ (strata need not be $f$-invariant).
-The associated \emph{filtration by free factor systems} is the nested sequence of $\phi$-invariant free factor systems $\A = \FF{[T_0]} \sqsubset \FF{[T_1]} \sqsubset \cdots \sqsubset \FF{[T_R]} = \{[\Gamma]\}$ (this sequence need not be strictly nested).
-Choose enumerated edge orbit representatives of $T$ so that each edge orbit of $H_r$ comes before each edge orbit of $H_{r+1}$.
+The associated \emph{filtration by free factor systems} is the nested sequence of $\phi$-invariant free factor systems $\A = \F{[T_0]} \sqsubset \F{[T_1]} \sqsubset \cdots \sqsubset \F{[T_R]} = \{[\Gamma]\}$ (this sequence need not be strictly nested).
+Choose enumerated edge orbit representatives of $T$ so that each edge orbit of $H_{r-1}$ comes before each edge orbit of $H_{r}$ ($1 \le r \le R$).
 With this choice, the transition matrix $M=Mf$ has a block upper triangular structure with one diagonal block $M_r$ per stratum $H_r$.
 To say that the invariant filtration is \emph{maximal} means that for each $r=1,\ldots,R$ one of the following occurs: \begin{description} \item[$H_r$ is a zero stratum,] meaning that $M_r$ is the zero matrix; or \item[$H_r$ is an irreducible stratum,] meaning $M_r$ is an irreducible matrix.
 Denoting the Perron-Frobenius eigenvalue of $M_r$ by $\lambda_r \ge 1$, one of the following occurs:

 \textbf{$H_r$ is an NEG stratum,} meaning that $\lambda_r = 1$; or

 \textbf{$H_r$ is an EG stratum,} meaning that $\lambda_r > 1$, in which case $\lambda_r$ is called the \emph{expansion factor} of $H_r$.